how to embed google maps

 Hidradenitis Suppurativa vs. Acne: How to Differentiate and Treat Chronic Inflammation

-Russian What is Hidradenitis?
+[Russian translation] What is Hidradenitis?
 Hidradenitis Suppurativa (HS) is a chronic inflammatory disease that affects the apocrine glands, located in specific areas of the body.
 These glands secrete a specialized fluid and are found only in certain regions, such as the armpits, groin, around the anus, genitals, buttocks, and under the breasts.
-Due to skin folds in these areas, the apocrine glands experience a lack of oxygen, leading to secretion blockage and promoting the growth of pathogen...
+Due to skin folds in these areas, the apocrine glands experience a lack of oxygen, leading to secretion blockage and promoting the grow...

 Read More